Flag of Indonesia: Name

-The official name of the flag is Sang Saka Merah-Putih (meaning "lofty bicolour Red and White") according to Article 35 of the 1945 Constitution.
-The flag is commonly called Bendera Merah-Putih (Red-and-White Flag).
-Occasionally, it is also called Sang Dwiwarna (The bicolour).

-Sang Saka Merah-Putih (The Lofty Red-and-White) refers to the historical flag called Bendera Pusaka (heirloom flag) and its replica.
+According to Article 35 of the 1945 Constitution, the official name of the flag is Sang Saka Merah-Putih.
+The flag is commonly called Bendera Merah-Putih ('Red-and-White Flag').
+Occasionally, it is also called Sang Dwiwarna ('The Bicolour').
+Sang Saka Merah-Putih refers to the historical flag called Bendera Pusaka ('Heirloom Flag') and its replica.
 The Bendera Pusaka is the flag that was flown in front of Sukarno's house after he proclaimed Indonesia's independence on 17 August 1945.
-The original Bendera Pusaka was sewn by Fatmawati, and was hoisted every year in front of the Merdeka Palace during the independence day ceremony.
+The original Bendera Pusaka was sewn by Fatmawati and was hoisted every year in front of the Merdeka Palace during the independence day ceremony.
 It was hoisted for the last time on 17 August 1968.
 Since then it has been preserved and replaced by a replica since the original flag was deemed to be too fragile.

 Symbolism

 Several opinions have been expressed on the meaning of the red and white in the Indonesian flag.
 One of them is that the red stands for courage, while the white stands for purity.
 Another opinion is that red represents the human body or physical life, while white represents the soul or spiritual life; together they stand for a complete human being.